-Faculty should not provide nor deny accommodations to a student for disability-related reasons without referring the student to the student development office.
-Students should make accommodation requests to the student development officer rather than making them directly to faculty members who are teaching their classes.
+Faculty should not provide nor deny accommodations to a student for disability-related reasons without referring the student to the dean of students.
+Students should make accommodation requests to the dean of students rather than making them directly to faculty members who are teaching their classes.
 Applicants with disabilities may provide additional information that they wish to be considered as a part of their application.
 This information is voluntary, will be confidentially treated and used in connection with efforts to provide reasonable accommodation for individuals with disabilities that takes into consideration the resources available to St. John's College.